 Building with masonry has been around for centuries with historic structures still standing today, such as the Egyptian pyramids, Roman amphitheatres and the Great Wall of China.
 It is no surprise masonry walls are still the most popular building structures used today with benefits like: durability, strength, temperature control, fire protection, noise barrier, ‘green’ material and large range of aesthetics.
-However, movement in these types of walls are common and provisions must be incorporated in the design to avoid the structure being compromised and unwanted cracking.
+However, movement in these types of walls are common and provisions must be incorporated in the design to avoid the structure being compromised and unwanted cfacks in the brickwork.

+But why do brick walls crack?
 After construction, buildings are subject to small dimensional changes, which can be caused by one or more of the following factors:

 1) Change in temperature